vyspiansky/minimal-mistakes/_posts/2019-07-13-javascript-at-least-one-checkbox-must-be-selected.md

 There is a form with multiple checkboxes and we're going to make sure that at least one is checked using pure JavaScript.
 To set a custom validation error message, we will use `setCustomValidity()` method.

-Here's how the error message will look when trying to send a form without selecting a checkbox:
+Here's how the error message will look in the Google Chrome browser when trying to send a form without selecting a checkbox:

 ![Select at least one item form](/assets/images/js-select-at-least-one-item.png)